 Temporarily reduced performance

 A critical fault has occurred.
-Stop safely, have the car towed to a workshop1.
+Stop safely, have the car transported (raised with all wheels on the flat-bed) to a workshop1.

 Slow down Car too high